rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to printing some elements in a fashionable way.
 Refer to Day31/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to search in a rotated sorted array.
 Refer to Day31/Problem 2.pdf for detailed information.

+## Day 32
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to remove the duplicates in-place such that each element appear only once and return the new length.
+Refer to Day32/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to insert a new interval into the intervals.
+Refer to Day32/Problem 2.pdf for detailed information.